rankutah/blog/sites/rank-utah/posts/shell-script-for-imagemagick-to-resize-images.md

 ---
 date: 2025-07-28
 is_published: Published
-title: Shell Script to Resize Images to be Under a Specific File Size
+title: Shell Script for ImageMagick to Resize Images
 tags:
   - script
   - web-design
 ---
-If you work in web publishing you often need to resize images to be under a specific size, or of a different format, without loosing quality.
+If you work in web publishing you often need to resize many images to be under a specific size, or of a different format, without loosing quality.
 This zsh script uses ImageMagick to:

-1. Convert every image to JPEG or a different image format such as AVIF or WebP
+1. Convert multiple image to JPEG or a different image format such as AVIF or WebP

 2. Set the width of your images

 3. Resize images so that each on is under a specified size (default of 130 KB)

-4. Organize your originals into an Originals/ folder and outputs into a Resized/ folder
+4. Organize your original images into an Originals/ folder and resized images into a Resized/ folder

 ## Prerequisites

-Install ImageMagick on a MacOS or Linux Device
+Install ImageMagick on a Mac or Linux computer

 *   ImageMagick (brew install bash imagemagick)